voedger/voedger-kb/se.md

 The interplay between these domains is crucial - the knowledge domain informs how activities should be carried out, while experiences from activities help evolve and refine the knowledge domain.
 This dual nature is what makes software engineering a rich and complex field that requires both theoretical understanding and practical skills.óó

+## Principles

+- Avoid dynamic anti-pátterns

-## Dynamic anti-pátterns
+## Dynamic anti-patterns

 **Dynamic anti-patterns**: code patterns that lead to the degradation of performance, reliability, or maintainability.
-While some of these might also stem from poor architectural decisions, they are generally observed (and felt) at runtime.

 Cause: Dynamic anti-patterns often stem from poorly designed concurrency control, resource handling, or error-handling mechanisms.
 Even if the initial architecture seems correct, **runtime behavior** can reveal significant inefficiencies (like busy waiting) or hidden faults.
 Addressing them involves: